klorealf/implement-enumerable-challenge/README.md

 ### Restrictions:  Do Not Use Most Array and Enumerable Methods
 In this challenge, we're not going to utilize much of Ruby's built-in array functionality.
 We're only allowed to call two methods on array objects:  `#[]` and `#length`.
 We are free to use other Ruby keywords and methods.
-For example, we'll need to loop through the array so we might consider `loop`, `while`, or `Fixnum#times`.
+For example, we'll need to loop through the array so we might consider `loop` or  `while`.

 ```ruby
 numbers = [1, 6, 3, 7, 9]